Contact

 ARTICLE THIRTY-FIFTH.

-The CIR may have magazine-type publication bodies, bulletins, electronic sheets or any other type of information for members, which will be established in separate regulations and will be in charge of the Publications Commission.
+The CIR may have publication bodies such as magazines, bulletins, electronic newsletters, or any other type of information for members, which will be established in separate regulations and will be managed by the Publications Commission.

 CHAPTER ELEVEN